 Around the World with Alan Wicker full page feature.

 Original Price Per issue 4 1/2d

-Now in the original Biggles books there was a forth member of the theam Algy, this character not however make it into the series as early on, as acording to David Drummond, there were discussions and budget did not stretch to a fourth team member, the roles of Bertie and Algy were there for combined.
+Now in the original Biggles books there was a fourth member of the team Algy, this character did not however make it into the series as early on, as according to David Drummond, there were discussions and budget did not stretch to a fourth team member, the roles of Bertie and Algy were there for combined.